 Spaghetti squash pizza nests are a filling and healthy way to reduce carbs while staying healthy.
 Try this easy, gluten-free recipe tonight.

-Inspired by my spaghetti squash cajun shrimp, I decided to try my hand at making miniature healthy pizzas using sliced spaghetti squash.
+Inspired by my spaghetti squash cajun shrimp and keto noodle stir-fry, I decided to try my hand at making miniature healthy pizzas using sliced spaghetti squash.

 Health benefits of spaghetti squash